Jaime Jaquez Jr.

-Jaime Jaquez Jr. (/'haɪmɛ 'hɑːkɛz/ HY-meh-_-HAH-kez; born February 18, 2001) is a Mexican-American professional basketball player for the Miami Heat of the National Basketball Association (NBA).
-He played college basketball for the UCLA Bruins of the Pac-12 Conference and was named a consensus second-team All-American and voted the Pac-12 Player of the Year as a senior in 2023.
-He earned three All-Pac-12 selections, including first-team honors twice.
-Jaquez was also a two-time member of the Pac-12 All-Defensive Team.
-He was selected by the Heat in the first round of the 2023 NBA draft with the 18th overall pick.
-Due to his Mexican heritage and perceived resemblance to the character John Wick, he is nicknamed "Juan Wick."
+Jaime Jaquez Jr. (/'haɪmɛ 'hɑːkɛz/ HY-meh-_-HAH-kez; born February 18, 2001) is a Mexican-American professional basketball player for the Milwaukee Bucks of the National Basketball Association (NBA).
+He played college basketball for the UCLA Bruins.
+During his senior season in 2023, he was recognized as a consensus second-team All-American and was named the Pac-12 Player of the Year.
+Over the course of his collegiate career, Jaquez was selected three times to the All-Pac-12 team, including two first-team honors, and was twice named to the Pac-12 All-Defensive Team.
+He was selected by the Miami Heat with the 18th overall pick in the first round of the 2023 NBA draft.
+Jaquez is also known by the nickname "Juan Wick," which reflects his Mexican heritage and a perceived resemblance to the character John Wick.

 Early life

 Jaquez was born on February 18, 2001, in Irvine, California, and grew up in Camarillo.
 He is the third generation in his family to play college basketball.
-His parents, Angela (née Sather) and Jaime Sr., met while playing basketball at Concordia University Irvine.
-His paternal grandfather, Ezequiel, who immigrated to California from Mexico as a child, played at Ventura Community College and Northern Arizona University.
+His parents, Angela (née Sather) and Jaime Sr., both played basketball at Concordia University Irvine, where they first met.
+His paternal grandfather, Ezequiel, immigrated to California from Mexico as a child and played basketball at Ventura College and Northern Arizona University.

 High school career

-Jaquez attended Adolfo Camarillo High School.
-As a freshman, he averaged 15.3 points, 10.0 rebounds, 2.3 assists, and 2.6 steals per game and led the team to a 25–7 record and the California Interscholastic Federation (CIF) semifinals.
-As a sophomore, Jaquez earned all-Ventura County second-team honors, averaging 24.1 points, 10.9 rebounds, 2.2 assists, and 2.6 steals per game, despite missing 12 games with an ankle injury.

-Jaquez averaged 31.7 points, 11.7 rebounds, 3.7 assists, and 2.1 steals per game as a senior and helped the team finish 25–4 and win its first Coastal Canyon League title.
-He earned first-team All-CIF Southern Section honors and finished his high school career with 2,653 points.
-Jaquez broke the school single-game scoring record with a 54-point outing against Royal High School.
-Jaquez was also a pitcher on the high school baseball team.
+Jaquez attended Adolfo Camarillo High School in Camarillo, California, and graduated in 2019.
+As a freshman, he averaged 15.3 points, 10.0 rebounds, 2.3 assists, and 2.6 steals per game, leading the team to a 25–7 record and an appearance in the California Interscholastic Federation (CIF) semifinals.
+In his sophomore season, he earned All-Ventura County second-team honors while averaging 24.1 points, 10.9 rebounds, 2.2 assists, and 2.6 steals per game, despite missing 12 games due to an ankle injury.
+During his senior season, Jaquez averaged 31.7 points, 11.7 rebounds, 3.7 assists, and 2.1 steals per game, guiding the team to a 25–4 record and its first Coastal Canyon League (CCL) title.
+He received first-team All-CIF Southern Section honors and finished his high school career with a total of 2,653 points.
+Jaquez also set a school single-game scoring record with a 54-point performance against Royal High School.
+In addition to basketball, he also played as a pitcher on the school's baseball team.